 The Jewish Federation of Greater Atlanta annually presents “The Marilyn Shubin Professional Staff Development Award” to an outstanding communal professional.
 The purpose of this award is to invest in the development of our rising professionals, both for their own personal growth and for the advancement of the professional field across the community.

 The recipient must be from one of the agencies within the Federation system, and must have served in the field of communal service for at least three years and no more than ten years.
-The Award winner will receive a stipend up to $3,500 to be used for the advancement of professional studies, and will be recognized at the Jewish Federation of Greater Atlanta’s annual meeting.
-The nominating agency of the winner will also receive a stipend of $1,500 to be used for agency-wide professional development.
+The Award winner will receive a stipend to be used for the advancement of professional studies, and will be recognized at the Jewish Federation of Greater Atlanta’s annual meeting.

 Criteria for selection: